 I love using these Silicone Muffin Liners, they work well in the oven or air fryer.
 They are also dishwasher safe and so much easier to remove the muffins rather than fuss with the paper liners.

-Store these low carb lemon blueberry muffins in an airtight container for up to 3 days.
-Freeze for up to 3 months.
+- Room temperature: Store in an airtight container for up to 3 days.

 Frequently asked questions